KarolS/millfork/docs/stdlib/input.md

 #### `sbyte input_dy`

 Vertical joystick movement.
-1 if right, -1 if left, 0 if neither.
+1 if down, -1 if up, 0 if neither.

 #### `byte input_btn`